sashahe/litiengine/REPORT.md

 ## Overall experience

 Working with this project gave us an insight on how it is to work with open source projects.
-It was also interesting to see how different people decided to implement certain features, how they structured their code as well as learned about new Java frameworks.
+It was also interesting to see how different people decided to implement certain features, how they structured their code as well as learn about new Java frameworks.
 In addition, we were able to learn new tools such as, _Lizard_ and _SonarCloud_, that we can integrate in future projects.
 This also allowed us to learn more about coverage which deepened our knowledge on software testing.